jamiekelly/Network/README.txt

 -=PRIORITY #1 [DO IMMEDIATELY]=-

-- Add Dynamic GUI.
+X- Add Dynamic GUI.
 By this I mean GUI that is possible to be added anywhere with one, or two lines of code and no hassle

-X- Fix the bounce off the paddle [I seriously cannot figure out the math for this]
+- Add 2 player support within an offline game (non server) NOTE* Do once GUI is finished X- Fix the bounce off the paddle [I seriously cannot figure out the math for this]

 -=Priority #2 [Do soon!]=-

-*- Fix hit detection, for paddle and ceiling.
+- Fix hit detection, for paddle and ceiling.
-*- Have the game pause for a second after every score.
+- Have the game pause for a second after every score.
-*- Make the 'numOfFollowers' in the 'ballfollowers' class defined by parameter, or other way.
-[Explained further in notes] *- Better edge detection for the paddle.
-It looks like the edge of the paddle will hit the ball and then it doesn't
+- Make the 'numOfFollowers' in the 'ballfollowers' class defined by parameter, or other way.
+[Explained further in notes]
-- Add 2 player support within an offline game (non server) NOTE* Do once GUI is finished
-- Draw font so it's possible to write things on screen (most likely draw with a stylesheet and then load from that
+- Better edge detection for the paddle.
+It looks like the edge of the paddle will hit the ball and then it doesn't X- Draw font so it's possible to write things on screen (most likely draw with a stylesheet and then load from that
 - edit the difficulties since they're too hard with the fixed paddle bounce (Or even better, make the difficulties dependent on the dX and dY)
 - Do something about the ball hitting the top or bottom of the paddle